Aayush-s-Org-Cloud/Webapp/README.md

 ## Build and Deploy Instructions

 1. Clone the Repository to local machine.
-2.Install the Dependencies using npm.
+2. Install the Dependencies using npm install.
-3. Create Database.
+3. Setup mysql database on ubantu terminal.
 4. Setup .env file.
 5. Start the Application.